Guatemala Entry Requirements

 • Routine vaccinations (MMR, DPT, flu)

-• Rabies for extended stays or animal exposure
+• Rabies for extended rural stays

 Health Insurance